Secure Shell Access (SSH)

-To enable SSH for the webmaster-user, please login to the Cosmos Service Centre as webmaster.
-Select the domain name of the webmaster-user.
-Under the ‘Hosting’ tab select ‘Email-accounts’ in the bottom left-hand pane and click the pencil in front of the webmaster account.
-Set the Login Shell to ‘Shell Access’ using the drop down menu, and save.
-It make take a few minutes to completely process your changes, after which you will be able to connect through SSH using the following command in your terminal: ssh firstname.lastname@example.org@ftp.greenhost.nl
+To enable SSH for the SFTP user, please login to the Service Centre as administrator for your account.
+Select the domain name of the SFTP user.
+Under the 'Hosting' tab select 'Email-accounts' in the bottom left-hand pane and click the pencil in front of the SFTP user account (usually 'webmaster').
+Set the Login Shell to 'Shell Access' using the drop down menu, and save.
+It make take a few minutes to completely process your changes.

 Login with SSH

 Use your command-line tool of choice to login into the SFTP-server with ssh.
 Use

 the following command, and replace

 firstname.lastname@example.org with your SFTP username:

 SSH keys for remote access

 With SSH keys you can login on your hosting at sftp.greenhost.nl without any need of the password of the SFTP account.
 In this way you can give a web developer or someone else access to your website without having access to your Service Centre account.
 You can add multiple SSH keys and in this way give several people access to your hosting.

 SSH keys are some kind of public key system where a key pair is used that consists in a public key and a private key.
 You can upload the public key to your hosting package and after that you can login there with your private key.